-For more information, see About seasonal adjustment.
+For more information, see About seasonal adjustment further down.

-Most of the time-series from the LFS are comparable over time.
 Breaks in the series up to 2001 are described in the publication Labour Force Survey 2001 (NOS C748).

 The concepts in LFS are defined in accordance with international recommendations, cf item 4.1, to ensure comparability among the countries.